-The Town obtained ownership of some of the Cemetery property on June 20, 1881 when the St. Louis and Denver Land and Mining Company deeded it the to the Town.
-If you read the deed, in the legal description it says "The boundary lines are due north, south, east and west on and surrounding the present site now being used as a Burying Yard or Cemetery for the inhabitants of Erie and vicinity.
+The Town obtained ownership of some of the Mount Pleasant Cemetery property on June 20, 1881 when the St. Louis and Denver Land and Mining Company deeded it the to the Town.
+If you read the deed, in the legal description it says "The boundary lines are due north, south, east, and west on and surrounding the present site now being used as a Burying Yard or Cemetery for the inhabitants of Erie and vicinity."
 How long it had been a burial yard prior to 1881 is not known at this time.

 Has it always been known as Mount Pleasant Cemetery?

-Probably not, but no one is quite sure when it was called Mount Pleasant.
-The first deeds were issued in 1901 and they refer to the "Erie Cemetery".
-The Methodist Church has a very long history in Erie, in 1925 the Methodist Church in Pleasant View Ridge near Longmont closed and the church building was moved here.
-There was an old sign from the 1940's that was replaced in 1991 with the name "Mount Pleasant" so it has been around a while.
+Probably not, but no one is quite sure when it was named Mount Pleasant.
+The first deeds were issued in 1901 and they refer to the "Erie Cemetery" in those deeds.
+The Methodist Church has a very long history in Erie starting in 1925 when the Methodist Church in Pleasant View Ridge near Longmont closed and the church building was moved to the Town of Erie.
+There was an old sign in front of the cemetery from the 1940's (replaced in 1991) with the name "Mount Pleasant" so the name has been around more than 70 years.

 What is the exact location?